-All non-grandfathered group health plans must cap out-of-pocket costs at $7,350 for an individual plan and $14,700 for a family plan in 2018.
+All non-grandfathered group health plans must cap out-of-pocket costs at $8,700 for an individual plan and $17,400 for a family plan in 2022.
 The cap applies to essential health benefits obtained in-network.

-Group health plans will be allowed to separate the total cap among benefits.
-For example, there can be a cap on out-of-pocket costs for medical benefits and a separate cap for prescription drugs, but combined, they cannot exceed the out-of-pocket spending cap of $7,350 for self-coverage or $14,700 for a family plan in 2022.
+Group health plans are allowed to separate the total cap among benefits.
+For example, there can be a cap on out-of-pocket costs for medical benefits and a separate cap for prescription drugs, but combined, they cannot exceed the out-of-pocket spending cap of $8,700 for an individual plan or $17,400 for a family plan in 2022.
 Note, however, that health plans cannot have a separate cap for mental health or substance use disorder services.
-(45 C.F.R. § 156.130; 81 Fed.
-Reg.
-94058, Dec.
-22, 2016; Dept. of Labor, FAQs About ACA Implementation (Part XVIII) and Mental Health Parity Implementation, Jan.
+(45 C.F.R. § 156.130; CMS FAQs about ACA Implementation Part 46, June 4, 2021.
+Dept. of Labor, Jan.
 9, 2014; 84 Fed.
 Reg.
 17454, April 25, 2019).